tuchandra/scheduling/README.md

 Paste the body of text into a directory `prefs`, and name it `monday.txt`.
 Repeat for the other days of the week.

 ### Parsing the preferences
+The script does all of the work of parsing that mess above into a useful, human-readable form.
+There are several options available for running the script, depending on what one's needs are.
+These are detailed at the top of the script as usage instructions, and can also be seen by running `scheduler.py --help`.

+Options exist to:
+* view availability on a particular day, by time (e.g., see, for each time on Monday, who can work a shift starting at that time) -- `scheduler.py --day <day>`
+* view availability on a particular day, by employee (e.g., see the times that each employee is available on Monday) -- `scheduler.py --day <day> --byempl`
+* view availability for a particular employee on a particular day (e.g., see when someone can work on Monday) -- `scheduler.py --day <day> --name <name>`
+* view availability for a particular time on a particular day (e.g., see who can work Monday at 9:00 am) -- `scheduler.py --day <day> --time <time>`
+* view availability for a particular employee on every day (e.g., see when someone can work all week)  -- `scheduler.py --name <name>`

+This allows schedulers to go from a high-level view, answering questions like "When on Monday is going to be the tightest to schedule?", to a low-level view, giving information about specific times or people, with ease.